Sydros testing procedures

 Logging:

-- Results are documented in detail and kept for reference.
+- Results are documented in detail and retained as a reference.

 - The water sample is passed through the filter.

-- Measuring filtration time to evaluate efficiency and flow capacity.
+- Measurement of filtration duration to assess efficiency and flow capacity.

 - Pressure drop (if any) across the filter medium is recorded.